-Processing this image is a great way to hone your image processing skills in Adobe Photoshop, or whichever image processing software you happen to use (PixInsight).
-My goal is that someone is able to produce a much better than image than I could with this raw data.
+Processing this image is a great way to hone your image processing skills in Adobe Photoshop, or whichever image processing software you happen to use.
+My goal is that someone can produce a much better image than I could with this raw data.

 Image Processing Software Choices

 One of the many joys of this hobby is the freedom to choose the software that you feel most comfortable using.
-For me, that’s Adobe Photoshop CC.
+For me, that’s Adobe Photoshop.
 Here are a few of the most popular options when it comes to processing an astrophoto:

 Astrophotography Image Processing Tutorial (Video)